Vidabe/tikzsymbols/README.md

 Overview
 --------

-The *tiksymbols* package vNEWv (vDATEv) contains symbols created using tikz.
+The *tiksymbols* package v4.10 (2018/04/11) contains symbols created using tikz.

 This package provides:
  * various emoticons